 Register for Tahoe SAFE Alliance’s Crisis Intervention Training

-Tahoe SAFE Alliance announced the schedule for its eight-week fall Crisis Intervention Training, running Sept.
-9 through Nov.
-4.
+Tahoe SAFE Alliance recently announced the schedule for its 8-week fall Crisis Intervention Training, which begins Sept.
+6.

-The organization encourages men and women to volunteer and help end the incidence and trauma of intimate partner/domestic violence, sexual violence and child abuse in North Lake Tahoe and Truckee.
+The nonprofit is recruiting men and women to help the agency in its mission to end the incidence and trauma of intimate partner/domestic violence, sexual violence, and child abuse in North Lake Tahoe and Truckee.